Baby and newborn essentials

 Without question, the hardest part of the first six months for all four of our kids was sleep deprivation.
 So, tools to help your child (and you) sleep better are high on our list.

-The Snoo is a bassinet you can use from birth through 6 months, designed by sleep expert Dr. Harvey Karp, and it robotically rocks your child to sleep (and back to sleep when she wakes up in the middle of the night).
+The Snoo is a bassinet you can use from birth through 6 months, designed by sleep expert Dr. Harvey Karp.
+It robotically rocks your child to sleep (and back to sleep when she wakes up in the middle of the night).
 The company claims this can boost sleep by 1-2 hours per night.
 In addition, the Snoo’s unique design adds the safety factor or preventing your baby from rolling over.

 We spent a lot of time with the Snoo and found it awesome and as advertised.
-It isn’t cheap, but sleep is (nearly) priceless.
+It isn’t cheap—like $1,595 not cheap—but sleep is (nearly) priceless and a new rental option is available that makes the Snoo significantly more affordable.
 Since it’s a big purchase, our review can help you make the decision of if it’s right for you.
 The Snoo is available on Happiest Baby’s site.

 2. Sleep sacks

-A ton of research has shown babies sleep better when they’re swaddled.
+Research shows babies sleep better when they’re swaddled.
 In addition, American Academy of Pediatrics SIDS Guidelines strongly recommend you do not give your baby a blanket.
 For both of these reasons, we’ve used and highly recommend sleep sacks.
-A sleep sack swaddles your baby, but does so in a way that makes it much harder to screw up the swaddling.
-(If you’re using a swaddling blanket, and don’t wrap it at the correct tightness level, your baby can wiggle and worm the swaddling blanket over her face, which is another SIDS risk factor.
+A sleep sack swaddles your baby and makes it much less likely that you’ll screw up swaddling.
+(An improperly swaddled baby can wiggle and worm the swaddling blanket over her face, which is another SIDS risk factor.)

 After trying 10+ different sleep sacks, we like The Sleepea from Happiest Baby, as we reviewed here.
 The Sleepea is made by the same company that makes the Snoo (above), is backed by the expert knowledge of the team there, and is available on their site.
 Oh, and sacks is plural because they will get dirty.
-You’ll need to alternate washing.
+You’ll need to have at least one to wear, one to wash.

 3. A rock-solid baby monitor

-Our top pick right now?
-The Nanit.
+Our top pick in 2022?
+The Nanit Pro.
 It’s a wifi-powered monitor that gives crystal clear HD picture and audio from a bird’s-eye view, and gives you access to useful and research-backed tips created based on your baby’s actual activity on how to improve your child’s sleep.
-You can read our Nanit review here.
+You can read our Nanit Pro review here.

 4. A bedtime book (preferably by Sandra Boynton)